 One of the most significant changes is the introduction of licencing requirements for riders of e-bikes, e-scooters and other personal mobility devices.

-From 31 August 2026, riders must be at least 16 years old and hold a provisional driver’s licence.
+These requirements are not yet in force.
+From 31 August 2026, riders must be at least 16 years old and hold at least a learner’s permit for a driver’s licence.

 However, the legislation includes a range of exemptions, including provisions for people with certain medical conditions or disabilities, as well as supervised riding arrangements for young people aged 12 to 17 years.
 There is also an exemption being developed for riding in designated areas like certain national parks and on rail trails.